Updated for 2019

 Single Person Planning

 Asset Eligibility for Single Person – A person must be asset eligible in order to receive Medicaid assistance to help pay for a long-term care stay.
 In order to receive Medicaid assistance, this means that a single person may have no more than $2,000 in countable assets.
 Allow me to simplify this for you.
 Say that Momma had $100,000 in cash saved up.
 Without proper planning, she would have to spend $98,000 before she could receive Medicaid assistance.
-Spending down this much money is very frightening thought to most families.
+Spending down this much money is a very frightening thought to most families.

 Fortunately, with Asset Protection Planning, families typically don’t have to spend ALL of Momma’s life savings to help her get the care she needs in a Nursing Home.
 For more Tips to save money while paying for Nursing Home Care, click here.

 |Note: Even if you wanted to spend this much money to become eligible, the funds MUST be spent for the benefit of the Medicaid Applicant.
 Any assets spent for others, given away, or transferred for less than fair market value will be deemed as uncompensated transfers.
 Thus generating a penalty period.|